merely-useful/py-rse/README.md

         `usethis::use_package("packagename")` in the R Console.
 This will add the package dependency to the `DESCRIPTION` file under the imports section.
     -  For Python packages ...
 TODO: Test and complete this section.

+1. Using Python inside the R Markdown documents is the same as using R, except you need to use a Python code chunk instead.
+All [options](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) related to R also apply to Python.

+        ```{python}
+        python code ...
+        ```